 Now that you have carefully read about all of the subject options available to you; it's time to make your selections.
-Use the table above to plan your selections; then log in to Subject Selections Online to complete the process:

-https://client.subjectselectiononline.com.au/?school=jm2sq
+- 1. Use the table inside the front cover of this handbook to plan your selections; then - 2.
+Log in to Subject Selections Online to complete the process: https://client.subjectselectiononline.com.au/?school=jm2sq

-Please note that you will require your personal login (sent to your school email address) to access online subject selection.
+Please note that you will require your personal login to access the online subject selection website.
+This will be sent to your school email address.